-For design purposes, NWCC has assumed that building loads will be light to moderate typical of this type of residential and commercial construction.
-If loadings or conditions are significantly different from those above, NWCC should be notified to reevaluate recommendations in this report.
+For design purposes, we have assumed that the building loads will be light to moderate typical of this type of residential construction.
+If loadings or conditions are significantly different from those above, we should be notified to reevaluate the recommendations in this report.